silasnatterer/bfp/bfp-plugin/README.md

 ```xml
 <import>pathToAdapter/build/lib/libBFPPlugin.so</import>
 ```
+You can also load the plugin in FEBioStudio under *FEBio->Manage FEBio Plugins*.

 ## Usage
 For the PreCICE coupling to work you have to add the following lines to your *model.feb* file